 Additional Control Category Additional Control Roof Pitch Minimum 27 degrees Excludes verandahs, which must be pitched, but may be constructed at a shallower angle to suit headroom requirements at the outer edges.
-Eaves Overhang Not less than 600mm Ceiling Heights Minimum 2700mm Ceilings to ground floor only Verandahs and Porticos are to be provided to not less than 40% of dwelling facing the street, with a depth of not less than 1.8 metres.
-Verandahs and Porticos must be a minimum 300mm above ground level.
+Eaves Overhang Not less than 600mm Ceiling Heights Minimum 2700mm Ceilings to ground floor only Verandahs Verandahs and Porticos are to be provided to not less than 40% of width of the dwelling facing the street, with a depth of not less than 1.8 metres.